Piano recital for four hands by Alberto Portugheis & Bobby Chen

 - £17 Full waged / £12 Part waged / £7 Unwaged Our arts events can sell out - advance booking highly recommended.
 Number of £7 tickets limited.

-In this latest in WLBC’s series of concerts featuring world class professional musicians, acclaimed musician and widely respected peace activist Alberto Portugheis, longstanding friend of WLBC, is joined by award winning Malaysian pianist Bobby Chen in offering a programme (see below) ranging from Brahms’ Hungarian Dances to the work of contemporary Argentinian composer Susan Anton.
+In this latest in WLBC’s series of concerts featuring world class professional musicians, acclaimed musician and widely respected peace activist Alberto Portugheis, longstanding friend of WLBC, is joined by award winning Malaysian pianist Bobby Chen in offering a programme (see below) ranging from Brahms’ Hungarian Dances to the work of contemporary Argentinian composer Susana Anton.
 Their previous concert at WLBC was very popular, so advance booking is recommended.

 ‘Even if you think you are not interested in classical music, hearing live music performed up close and personal by world class musicians is a unique opportunity: you very rarely get two international concert pianists giving a live recital together, and certainly not at such a small, intimate venue like WLBC, where they’re performing, as friends, for sheer enjoyment.’